 "Shared Costs" are costs that will be paid out of the Common Benefit Fund administered by Lead Counsel.
-All court-appointed Plaintiffs' Leadership Counsel are required to contribute to the Fund at times and in amounts sufficient to cover Plaintiffs' Shared Costs.
+Participating Counsel shall contribute to the Fund at times and in amounts sufficient to cover Plaintiffs' Shared Costs.
 The timing and amount of each assessment will be determined by Lead Counsel, and each assessment will be paid within 14 days as instructed by Lead Counsel.
 Failure to pay assessments will be grounds for removal from the appointments made in previous Court Orders or other common benefit assignments.